 Lukaku’s first came with a perfectly passed finish into the corner with his weaker right foot, before demonstrating the pace and power he would become renowned for to race through and net a second.

-The forward then completed an incredible comeback by bundling the ball home with his head from close range, West Brom scoring three times in the final nine minutes to stun the recently crowned champions.
+The forward then completed an incredible comeback by bundling the ball home with his head from close range, as West Brom scored three times in the final nine minutes to stun the recently-crowned champions.

 Steven Naismith – Everton v Chelsea (2015)

-Steven Naismith must have been disappointed to have been left out of Everton’s clash with Jose Mourinho’s Chelsea in 2015, but his disappointment would not have lasted long as he was introduced in place of the injured Mo Besic after just 15 minutes at Goodison Park.
+Steven Naismith must have been disappointed to have been left out of Everton’s clash with Jose Mourinho’s Chelsea in 2015, but his disappointment would not last long as he was introduced in place of the injured Mo Besic after just 15 minutes at Goodison Park.

-The Scotland international proceeded to demonstrate why he should have been in the starting XI, scoring a perfect hat-trick to seal a memorable victory for the Blues on Merseyside.
+The Scotland international proceeded to prove a point and demonstrate just why he should have been in the starting XI, scoring a perfect hat-trick to seal a memorable victory for the Blues on Merseyside.

 The forward’s first came via a header from Brendan Galloway’s cross, before doubling both his and Everton’s tally with a driven effort just five minutes later.

 Naismith completed his treble with a slotted finish late on, securing the match ball and his place in the history books.

 Son Heung-min – Tottenham vs Leicester (2022)

 Son Heung-min became the seventh Premier League substitute to score a hat-trick this weekend, as he came off the bench to punish struggling Leicester.